 On two occasions, Brian has testified before The Ohio Legislature to oppose laws restricting Ohio personal injury victims' access to the courts.

-From 2007 to 2010, Brian has been chosen as an Ohio “Superlawyer” by Ohio Superlawyer Magazine, an honor bestowed upon less than five percent of Ohio attorneys each year.
+Every year since 2007, Brian has been chosen as an Ohio “Superlawyer” by Ohio Superlawyer Magazine, an honor bestowed upon less than five percent of Ohio attorneys each year.
 In 2009, Brian received a Distinguished Service Award from The Ohio Association Of Justice.
 Brian lives in North Canton with his wife Jodi and children.
 He was active for years as a coach with the North Canton Little League and the North Canton YMCA.
-As for hobbies, Brian's passion is fishing, particularly for walleye, and gardening.
+As for hobbies, Brian's passion is fishing, particularly for walleye, and spends as much time on the water as he can.
+He also loves vegetable gardening and canning.
 He also admits to being a poor golfer!

 Other than time away due to university studies (Ohio University, 1980, and Capital University, 1984), Rick Nicodemo has resided in Stark County, Ohio, his entire life.
 He began his legal career in 1984 with an eight year term in the Stark County Prosecutor’s office, where he was lead counsel in over 100 felony jury trials, including 4 capital murder cases.
 When he left the Prosecutor’s office in 1995, he brought with him extensive litigation experience as well as a heartfelt desire to represent the various legal needs of individuals and their families.